 According to ASPCA, approximately 3.3 million dogs enter the animal shelter every year in the U.S. When you rescue a dog, not only are you saving a life but you will also experience the joy of caring for another soul – but the process isn’t easy.
-Before you decide to rescue a dog, there are a few things you should do first.
+Before you decide to rescue a dog, there are a few things you should do first:

 There is a lot to consider before finally bringing your new family member home.

 If you want to take it another step further, you can ask the shelter staff and tell them what sort of lifestyle you want for your dog.

-Shelter staffs really understand and know the dogs so they can be great help in picking the right match for you.
+One of the biggest commitments in owning a dog is the financial responsibility that comes with it.
 Expenses such as food and treats, fleas and heartworm preventatives, grooming, vet checkups, and vaccines are a few things to consider before bringing your new dog into your house.

 Almost as intense as getting ready for a new child, there are a few basic items you’ll need to prepare before your new dog enters your house.

 Items such as bowls, toys, collars, and leashes are a necessity when your new family member arrives.
 If your new dog happens to be a puppy, you’ll also need a crate of some sort for potty training.